-Some feel a need to go with one method or the other, but I’ve always believed that you don’t have to choose.
-At around six months, you have the freedom to combine an element of baby-led weaning alongside spoon feeding if you feel that’s right for you and your baby.
+I’ve always believed that you don’t have to choose between one method or the other.
+From around six months, you can incorporate baby-led weaning into your baby’s diet.
+So, you’ll have the freedom to combine an element of this alongside spoon feeding.
+Just use your intuition here, and follow what you feel is right for both you and your baby.

-While both methods can be adopted on their own (and lots of parents enjoy real success with both methods when adopted exclusively), the introduction of my new Baby-Led Weaning Recipe Book equips families with the option to do what they feel is best.
+Both methods can be adopted on their own – and lots of parents enjoy real success with both when adopted exclusively.The introduction of my new Baby-Led Weaning Recipe Book equips families with the option to do what they feel is best.
 This book can be used on its own for exclusive baby-led weaning.
-Or, it can be used as a companion cookbook to my original feeding guide, the New Complete Baby & Toddler Meal Planner, which is filled with my popular puree recipes.
+Or, it can be used as a companion cookbook to my original feeding guide – The New Complete Baby and Toddler Meal Planner.
+This is filled with my most popular puree recipes.

 What’s important is that there is no right or wrong to weaning.
 Some babies thrive on purees, others on finger foods and yet some on both.
-Instead of committing to a certain feeding method, it’s ok to be flexible in your approach and to follow your intuition and your baby’s developmental signs.
+Instead of committing to a certain feeding method, it’s ok to be flexible in your approach.
+Follow your intuition and your baby’s developmental signs.

-Annabel’s new Baby-Led Weaning Recipe Book equips families with the option to do what they feel is best.
-This book can be used on its own for exclusive baby-led weaning.
-Or it can be used as a companion cookbook to Annabel’s original feeding guide, the New Complete Baby & Toddler Meal Planner, which is filled with her popular puree recipes.
+Annabel’s Baby-Led Weaning Recipe Book equips families with the option to do what they feel is best.
+This book can be used on its own for exclusive baby-led weaning, or it can be used as a companion cookbook to Annabel’s original feeding guide, the New Complete Baby & Toddler Meal Planner, which is filled with her popular puree recipes.

 As well as being packed with useful advice and top tips, the book is filled with 120 recipes which the whole family can enjoy together – from breakfast and snacks, to vegetables, poultry, fish, meat and more.